fl3pp/moonlander_firmware/readme.md

 git clone --recurse-submodules --branch firmware21 https://github.com/zsa/qmk_firmware zsa_qmk_firmware
 ```

+## Makefile and MSYS

+There is a `Makefile` setup which automates many of the building steps.
+In
+order to execute it, you must use the `make.cmd` in the root, which
+automatically redirects all commands to the MSYS environment.

+Following make targets have been setup:

+- `.\make build`: Builds the test binaries and the keymap
+- `.\make test`: Builds and executes the test binaries
+- `.\make flash`: Builds and flashed the firmware on the keyboard.
+In order
+  for this command to work, you must first set your keyboard in reset-mode
+  (`RESET` in `keymap.c`)
+- `.\make setup`: Configure QMK to use this repository
+- `.\make clean`: Remove the test binaries and keymap binary
+- `.\make console`: Start the QMK Debug console
+- `.\make all`: Execute tests and compile keymap

+There also is a `qmk.cmd` file available, which allows you to either execute
+`qmk` commands directly in the MSYS environment or start an interactive
+shell if started without arguments.

 ## Features

 Features implemented in this keymap, either explicitly or by utilizing QMK